 We meet at the Shillingstone Church Centre for discussion, refreshment and teaching.
 Practical beekeeping takes place at our Apiary, located in a field off Shillingstone Lane, just across the road, owned by the Forum School.
 We run a range of courses for new and more advanced beekeepers, and we have a number of social events each year.
 During the summer we arrange visits to other apiaries, and from October to March there is a programme of talks and demonstrations

-We buy honey jars, ambrosia syrup and apiguard in bulk so that members can get these easily and more cheaply.
+We buy honey jars, ambrosia syrup and apiguard in bulk to keep prices down.
 For a small fee we also loan members an electric honey extractor if they do not have one themselves.

 We collect swarms in the local area and can supply swarms to members at a small cost.